-- Primary or Basic monitoring: In the basic monitoring mode, the agent detects an application failure if a configured Sybase server process is not running. - Detail monitoring: In the optional detail monitoring mode, the agent detects application failure if it cannot perform a transaction in the test table in the Sybase database server. - Intelligent monitoring framework (IMF): The Sybase agent also supports intelligent monitoring framework (IMF) in the process check mode of basic monitoring.
-The Sybase agent is IMF-aware and uses asynchronous monitoring framework (AMF) kernel driver for resource state change notifications.
+- Primary or Basic monitoring: In the basic monitoring mode, the agent monitors the configured Sybase server process, and fails over or restarts the group during an application failure. - Detail monitoring: In the optional detail monitoring mode, the agent detects application failure if it cannot perform a transaction in the test table in the Sybase database server. - Intelligent monitoring framework (IMF): The Sybase agent is IMF-aware and uses asynchronous monitoring framework (AMF) kernel driver for resource state change notifications.